What is 4D printing? How does a 4D printer work? Read our essential guide to learn more about this amazing technology.

 So, by having boxes that flatten themselves upon stimulus, such a company could save approximately $5 million every single year!
-And this is just one example of how useful this technology could be!
+And this is just one example of how useful 4D printing could be!

 In 4D printing, you need some stimuli or trigger to start the transformation.
 These can include water, heat, light, electrical currents.
 There are other forms of triggers, some of which have to be explored in depth through research.
 Of course, you need special materials that are able to react to these triggers.

 Of course, you need special materials that are able to react to these triggers.
 It’s making the objects “programmable” and execute their “genetic code” whenever you want to have it triggered.

 Meanwhile, at MIT’s Self-Assembly Lab a young man named Skylar Tibbits is working on taking 4D printing to the next level.
 As he states in his TED talks, Tibbits has always been fascinated with the capabilities of 3D printing.
 But he wanted to know how someone could get an object to change shape (i.e. what 4D printing allows for) with accuracy and precision.

 In 2014, MIT approved a grant for Tibbits to open his new Self-Assembly Printing Lab.
 Since then, Tibbits is working on creating a computer system that allows geometry inputs to measure how 3D printed objects will be able to change post-print.
 He also publishes a quarterly 3D Printing and Additive Manufacturing Journal and offers scientific insights to a lot of 3D printing topics.